 Higher power does not mean better bird-watching.
 High powered binoculars are heavier and difficult to focus with.
 Large objective size also adds to the weight but may resolve less detail.
 Today superior coating often helps smaller objective lenses to gather more light than uncoated larger ones - less reason to carry heavy bins.

 The most recommended birding binoculars usually have a magnification of 8x though some prefer the 7x versions.
 The maximum recommended magnification for birding binoculars is 10x and only the very experienced use it.
 Optimum objective size depends on the eyepiece design and quality of coating.
-High-end binoculars, usually costing over Rs.
-28,000/=, can gather enough light for difficult condition bird-watching at x30 dimensions.
+High-end binoculars, usually costing over 28,000/=, can gather enough light for difficult condition bird-watching at x30 dimensions.
 More affordable binoculars usually need a 36mm objective diameter to function well in dim light conditions.

 Recommended size: 8x36 or 8x40 for good quality birding binoculars.